quimqu/DataScience/README.md

 # DataScience

-DataScience scripts for different problems
+**Data Science Scripts for Various Problems**

-Based on my experience, I offer a set of jupyter notebooks, python and R examples that solve some exercices.
-In addition, I will try to optimize the code giving the models with different solutions in order you can compare the results.
+With my experience, I am providing a collection of Jupyter notebooks, Python and R examples that solve various exercises.
+I will also strive to optimize the code by presenting different solutions for the models, so that you can compare the results.

+Let's go over what is contained in each folder:

+ANN for Classification and Regression: This folder contains a Jupyter Notebook that operates on a dataset of second-hand cars.
+Artificial Neural Networks are used for classifying the cars and predicting their expected selling price through regression.